justin-pfeifer/pg-compose-cli/README.md

 ## License

-- This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-- See the LICENSE file for details.
+See the LICENSE file for details.

 ## Future Plans

 We intend to transition to our own direct Python wrapper for [libpg_query](https://github.com/pganalyze/libpg_query) in the future.
 This will allow for more control, performance, and flexibility in parsing PostgreSQL SQL, and will reduce our reliance on third-party AST libraries.

-## Third-Party Libraries

-This project uses the following libraries:

-- [pglast](https://github.com/lelit/pglast) (GPL-3.0): PostgreSQL AST parsing, built on libpg_query.
-- [libpg_query](https://github.com/pganalyze/libpg_query) (PostgreSQL License): C library for parsing PostgreSQL SQL.

-Please refer to each project's repository for their full license and attribution.

-## Author

-Justin Pfeifer - justin.pfeifer@protonmail.com